 “There are none so blind as those that will not see.”
 John Heywood

 Jack and Fran were pursuing their dreams and the life they were conditioned to believe that they were entitled.

-When, inevitably, they started to struggle to make payments against the mountainous debt they had created, Jack and Fran blamed external factors.
-Factors such as the cost of housing, interest rates etc. were blamed for the stress they were experiencing.
+When they inevitably started to struggle to make payments against the mountainous debt they had created, Jack and Fran blamed external factors.
+Factors such as the cost of housing, interest rates etc., were blamed for the stress they were experiencing.

 The global financial crisis occurred, and they had another unplanned child.
 As they had cancelled their hospital benefits scheme membership earlier and with health complications for the baby and mother, their financial situation went from acute to critical.